 The Livingston Water Treatment Plant has three surface water intakes.
 In August 2009 we started pumping water from the Cumberland River as our main water source.
-One intake is located on Carr Creek impoundment (city lake) a 52-acre surface reservoir, while another is located on Roaring River to supplement the supply in the impoundment .
-The Livingston Water Treatment Plant serves a population of approximately 14,766 and is designed to treat 4 million gallons per day (MGD).
-In 2020 the average daily flow pumped to consumers was 2.8 MGD.
+One intake is located on Carr Creek impoundment (city lake) a 52-acre surface reservoir, while another is located on Roaring River to supplement the supply in the impoundment.
+These 2 sources are for emergency use only.
+The Livingston Water Treatment Plant serves a population of approximately 15733 and is designed to treat 4 million gallons per day (MGD).
+In 2023 the average daily flow pumped to consumers was 3.308 MGD.